TNO

 Quantum Computing: TNO is advancing fault-tolerant quantum computation through error correction, scalability, hardware development, and control electronics.
 TNO contributed to the development of Quantum Inspire, Europe’s first public quantum computing platform, and continues to work with partners to develop advanced quantum computing systems.

 Quantum Sensing: TNO leverages quantum properties to enhance sensor precision and sensitivity.
-At our Quantum Sensing Testbed, TNO develops and tailors quantum sensors for specific applications, using technologies like Scanning NV magnetometers and PICs-integrated magnetometers.
+Their Quantum Sensing Testbed, develops and tailors quantum sensors for specific applications, using technologies like Scanning NV magnetometers and PICs-integrated magnetometers.

-Quantum Communication Systems: TNO is pioneering secure communication methods using Quantum Key Distribution (QKD) and quantum internet technologies.
+Quantum Communication Systems: They are pioneering secure communication methods using Quantum Key Distribution (QKD) and quantum internet technologies.
 TNO supports the development of land- and space-based quantum communications, network integration, and security services, including system and component benchmarking in our QKD test and evaluation lab.

 Quantum-Safe Technology: TNO is preparing for a future where quantum computers could break current cryptographic systems by developing post-quantum cryptography methods.
 TNO raises awareness of the urgency to migrate to quantum-safe cryptography and offers practical migration advice through their PQC Migration Handbook.